lml/commontator/README.md

 ## Testing

-To run all existing tests for commontator, simply execute the following from the main folder:
+To run all existing tests for Commontator, simply execute the following from the main folder:

 ```sh
 $ rake